Hazelwood Power Station: Closure and decommissioning

 Hazelwood shutting down Unit 1 for the last time on 29 March 2017.
 The thick plume of smoke is caused by a combination of the electrostatic precipitators switching off automatically during the shut down to eliminate the risk of them igniting, and what's left of the auxiliary fuel (briquettes) stored on site being fed into the boiler to empty their stores.

 Hazelwood's coal supply would likely have run out around 2009 without the 2005 coal mine extension.
 This extension, and the associated environmental impacts, have led to significant criticism by environmental groups, and civil disobedience actions (see below).

 During 2011 and 2012, the Australian Government considered a Contract for Closure program to complement the Clean Energy Act policy.
 Hazelwood would likely have been closed under this program had it been pursued.
 However, this program was scrapped in September 2012 and no plants were closed.

 On 3 November 2016, Engie announced that Hazelwood would be closed by the end of March 2017, citing the company's transformational policy of investing solely in low-carbon and renewable energy, as well lower energy prices and oversupply within Victoria.
 In May 2016, CEO Isabelle Kocher said the company was reviewing its remaining coal plants one by one and would close those with the most outdated technology.

 The largest shareholder in Engie is the French government, which owns 33% of the company.
 The French Environment Minister said Engie would 'disengage' from Hazelwood power station during a documentary that aired on French TV in May 2016.
 The Minister's response came after receiving a petition about the Hazelwood mine fire from Environment Victoria.

 The decommissioning and rehabilitation of the site is estimated to cost at least $743 million, six times the previously predicted amount.
 This includes $439 million to rehabilitate the mine, and $304 million to demolish the plant and restore the surrounding area.
 This is in addition to $324 million payable by the owners for redundancy and leave entitlements over the two years after closure, bringing the total cost of closing the plant to almost $1.1 billion.

 In the lead up to the closure, there was insecurity around the numbers of Hazelwood workers Engie would keep employing in the decommissioning and rehabilitation processes, the redundancy packages offered, as well as the future of other workers and the local community in and around Morwell directly and indirectly impacted by the closure of the power station.
+At the time of Hazelwood's closure the power station directly employed 750 workers, comprising 450 permanent employees with an average age of 52 years and an average tenure of 25 years, and 300 contractors.